ASauvage/APISentinel/README.md

 This project uses Python to test your API with predefined mappings.

 > [!WARNING]
-> Currently, ApiTester only supports JSON format and will return a NotJSONError error if this is not the case
+> Currently, ApiTester only supports JSON format and will return a `NotJsonError` error if this is not the case

 ## Requirements